A Subtle Way to Improve Your Smile

 Do clear aligners actually work?

-Yes, clear aligners work by applying controlled, continuous force to teeth using custom-moulded plastic trays.
+Clear aligners function by applying controlled, continuous force to teeth using custom-moulded plastic trays.
 These forces stimulate bone remodelling around each tooth, allowing gradual movement according to the prescribed treatment plan.
 Here’s how clear aligners in Bunbury work:

 - Orthodontic force: